chukiagosoftware/software-engineer-blog/content/pages/about.md

 Title: What is This

 ## About, or Aboot?

+:hiking_boot:

-The pelican blog, a one stop shop for emoji misuse :octopus:
+The pelican blog, a one stop shop for emoji's misused. :octopus:

 ###
 This is not really a :bowtie: event.
 Relax, walk around, or even better ride!

  :bicyclist:

- enjoy the varied scenery :tanabata_tree: or just take the :train: and go really, really far!
+ Enjoy the varied scenery :tanabata_tree: or just take the :train:

-wait, not that far.
-Uh oh :zombie: :zombie: :zombie:
+ While you're here, could you squash some bugs if you don't mind?

+ :bug: :bug: :bug:

+:exploding_head:

 #
-#
-:boom:
-#
-#

-Ok, that was close!
-Let's relax with a nice glass of
+Thanks!
+Now relax with a pint

  :beer:

 ### Cloud stuff

 AWS, Digital Ocean, Netlify, Azure, and now Oracle Cloud.
-I use them.
-Maybe I'll write about that but no guarantees :beach_umbrella:
+I used them and survived.
+Maybe I'll write about it, yea, that's what I'll do :beach_umbrella: